 Species Traits:

-• Growth Spurt: At 2nd Total Level, a baboon's size increases from Small to Medium.
+- Growth Spurt: At 2nd Total Level, a baboon's size increases from Small to Medium.

-• Poor Swimmers: Baboons automatically fail all lore checks that involve swimming, unless they have been specifically trained in the skill by a member of another species.
+- Poor Swimmers: Baboons automatically fail all lore checks that involve swimming, unless they have been specifically trained in the skill by a member of another species.

-Even then, they suffer a -4 on all lore checks involving swimming.
+Even then, they suffer a -4 on all lore checks involving swimming. - -1 penalty on all lore checks involving feats of strength.

 The flat noses are easily distinguished by their noses, as well: flatter than those of most other primates, with sideways-facing nostrils.
 Their numbers also include the smallest monkey species in existence, the pygmy marmoset (always Size Diminutive).